RobertLorenz/RobertLorenz/README.md

 - 👋 Hi, I’m @RobertLorenz
 - 🌱 I'm a front-end developer
 - 👨‍🎓 Graduated at University of Szeged
-- 👨‍💻 Working at Mozaik Education
+- 👨‍💻 Working at CAS Software Kft.